Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/postman/configure-postman.md

 # Access SMART on FHIR using Postman

-In this article, we'll walk through the steps of accessing the Azure Health Data Services (hereafter called FHIR service) via SMART on FHIR with [Postman](https://www.getpostman.com/).
+In this article, we'll walk through the steps of accessing the Azure Health Data Services (hereafter called FHIR service) or Azure API for FHIR via SMART on FHIR with [Postman](https://www.getpostman.com/).

 ## Prerequisites

 * SMART on FHIR sample deployed in Azure.
 * A registered client application to access the SMART on FHIR sample.
-For information about how to register a client application, see [Register a service client application in Microsoft Entra ID](./../register-application.md).
+For information about how to register a client application, see [Register a service client application in Microsoft Entra ID](./register-application.md).
 * Postman installed locally.
 For more information about Postman, see [Get Started with Postman](https://www.getpostman.com/).

 ## Using Postman: create workspace, collection, and environment